gabest11/reolink_firmware_patcher/README.md

     cd ttyd
     env BUILD_TARGET=armhf ./scripts/cross-build.sh

 If it compiles without errors, copy the executable `build/ttyd` to rootfs (or the sd card) and add `/path/to/ttyd/ttyd -W /bin/login &` to the end of your init script.
 Or just call /mnt/sda/boot.sh and put it there, then you don't have to update the firmware every time.

+To auto-restart, add it to the end of /etc/inittab.

+    ::respawn:/bin/ttyd or ::respawn:/bin/ttyd.sh

+/bin/ttyd.sh: (chmod +x /bin/ttyd.sh)

+    #!/bin/sh
+    while true; do
+        /bin/ttyd -W /bin/login
+        echo "ttyd crashed with exit code $? — restarting in 5s..." >&2
+        sleep 5
+    done

 The default root password is stored as a hash in `/etc/passwd`, hard to find out.
 Create a second line with your own username and hash, keep uid=0 gid=0 to be the root user too.